-Continuing from my last post…
+Continuing my day from my last post…

 The train back from Trieste to Udine was one of the newer trains, which even had a bike rack.
 It was a pretty cool train as far as regional trains go in Italy.

 After arriving in Udine, I went to check out the bus signs in front of the train station, looking for bus information for Aquileia.
 I couldn’t find any info anywhere so I decided to just catch a bus back to Piazza Garibaldi (close to my hotel) and figure out the bus stuff later.
 This was the first time taking a bus back to my hotel from the train station.
 There are a few buses that stop at Piazza Garibaldi.
 I can’t remember the number bus I got on, but I am pretty sure it was the same number bus I took in the morning.
 I realized pretty quickly that the bus I was on was not heading towards my hotel, but instead heading in a direction away from the centro.
 I thought perhaps this particular bus stopped at a couple of other stops farther from my hotel before turning towards Piazza Garibaldi.
 NOPE!

 The bus continued to travel farther and farther away.
 At one point, I went up to ask the bus driver if the bus would be stopping at Piazza Garibaldi and found out that I got on the bus that went in the opposite direction.
 The bus driver told me that after reaching the end of the route, the bus would turn around and head back towards the train station, stop across the street from the train station (where I should have got on the bus), and then head towards Piazza Garibaldi (3 stops later).
 There went my saving time taking an earlier faster train back from Trieste!
 I did get a nice tour though of an area of Udine I would have never seen if I was not on that bus.